Transductive conformal inference with adaptive scores: Main results

 \begin{theorem} Let us consider the process $\wh{F}_m$ defined by \eqref{equ-ecdfpvalues}, the discrete identity function $I_n(t)$ defined by \eqref{discretizedid}, and assume \eqref{as:exchangeable} and \eqref{as:noties}.
 Then we have for all $\lambda>0$, $n,m\geq 1$,

 In addition, $B^{\mbox{ DKW}}(\lambda^{\mbox{ DKW}}_{\delta,n,m},n,m)\leq \delta$ for

-where $\Psi^{(r)}$ denotes the function $\Psi$ iterated $r$ times (for an arbitrary integer $r\geq 1$). \end{theorem} {{\bf Proof sketch.} Use the representation~\eqref{equ:generation}, apply the DKW inequality separately to $(U_1,\ldots,U_n)$ and to $(q_1,\ldots,q_m)$ conditional to $U$, and integrate over $U$.} See Appendix~\ref{sec:thDKWproof} for details (a slightly more accurate bound is also proposed).
+where $\Psi^{(r)}$ denotes the function $\Psi$ iterated $r$ times (for an arbitrary integer $r\geq 1$). \end{theorem} {{\bf Proof sketch.} Use the representation~\eqref{equ:generation}, apply the DKW inequality separately to $(U_1,\ldots,U_n)$ and to $(q_1,\ldots,q_m)$ conditional to $U$, and integrate over $U$.} See supplemental Section~\ref{sec:thDKWproof} for details (a slightly more accurate bound is also proposed).